 First to help deepen your understanding of the academic issues covered in the Topic, by amplifying the material contained in the resources found in the Topic and exchanging experiences between students and with the tutors.

 The discussion forum (which in educational terminology is called 'formative assessment') will allow you to 'practice' all of these aspects.
-Contribution is compulsory.
+Contribution is compulsory, and you are not allowed to submit an assignment at the end of the semester unless you have made substantial contributions to at least three discussions.
 Our evaluation of experience in Peoples-uni shows that the students who contribute fully to the discussion forums are more likely to pass the assignments!

 We will provide feedback about your contributions to the discussions during the semester.